gogcom/galaxy-integrations-python-api/README.md

 ## Deployment

-The client has a built-in Python 3.7 interpreter, so the integrations are delivered as python modules.
+The client has a built-in Python 3.7 interpreter, so integrations are delivered as Python modules.
 In order to be found by GOG Galaxy 2.0 an integration folder should be placed in [lookup directory](#deploy-location).
-Beside all the python files, the integration folder has to contain [manifest.json](#deploy-manifest) and all third-party dependencies.
+Beside all the Python files, the integration folder must contain [manifest.json](#deploy-manifest) and all third-party dependencies.
 See an [exemplary structure](#deploy-structure-example).

 ### Lookup directory